onedata/onedata-documentation/docs/intro.md

 Onedata supports user *groups*, which enable multiple users to access a single space sharing common authorization rules.

-Data in spaces can be managed through a web interface as well as from command line.
-Each space can be easily mounted to a local filesystem and accessed directly from a laptop, a cluster node, or a virtual machine deployed in the cloud.
+The data in spaces can be accessed using a wide-range of [user interfaces][], including a Web UI and a command-line client based on [Fuse][].
+It enables mounting your spaces to a local filesystem and accessing the data directly from a laptop, a cluster node, or a virtual machine deployed in the cloud.

 For more information, see the dedicated chapters for [Spaces][] and [Groups][].